chains-project/classport/README.md

 ### Embedding Phase

-The input of this phase are the dependency JARs and the project source files.
+The inputs of this phase are the dependency JARs and the project source files.
-The embedder is responsible for embedding the supply chain information in form of Java Annotations into the class files.
+The embedder is responsible for embedding the supply chain information in the form of Java Annotations into the class files.
-This feature is implemented by the Maven plugin that modifies the JAR files during the build process and contained in the `classport.commons` package.
+This feature is implemented by the Maven plugin that modifies the JAR files during the build process and is contained in the `classport.commons` package.

-The embedded class files can be packaged together with the application, or just added to the class path in place of the "regular" versions of the class files.
+The embedded class files can be packaged together with the application, or just added to the classpath in place of the "regular" versions of the class files.
 ### Extracting Phase

 This is the phase in which the supply chain information is extracted.